 The benefits of an integrated payment solution

 While none of the above challenges are insurmountable, you can’t do it without efficient, reliable technology.
 The perfect scenario?
-A payment solution that combines a payment processor, payment gateway, and merchant account and is integrated with your PMS.
+A payment solution that combines a payment processor, payment gateway, and merchant account and is integrated with your property management system (PMS).

 Here are just a few of the benefits you will enjoy with that type of setup